maximelamure/rest.li/docs/modeling.md

   - [When All Else Fails: Non-Uniform Interfaces](#when-all-else-fails-non-uniform-interfaces)

-This page will help you model your resource using Rest.li.
-Before reading this page, you may want to get a feel for how to write and build code with Rest.li by reading the
+This document will describe how to model a resource using Rest.li.
+Before reading this page, you may want to get a feel for how to write and build code with Rest.li by reading the [Tutorial to Create a Server and Client](/rest.li/start/step_by_step).
-[Rest.li Quick Start
-Guide](Quickstart:-A-Tutorial-Introduction-to-Rest.li).

 ## Rest.li’s Uniform Interface